the-hktran/MPhil-MiniProject-2-SCFMetadynamics/README.md

 ## Compiling

 The SCF Metadynamics program uses the [Eigen](http://eigen.tuxfamily.org/index.php?title=Main_Page) library for linear algebra.
-The program also utlizes the C++11 standard.
+The program also utilizes the C++11 standard.
 The following should allow for compilation of the program.

 ```
 % g++ -std=c++11 -I /path/to/eigen Metadynamics.cpp SCF.cpp Fock.cpp ReadInput.cpp -O3 -o SCFMD